Rust is known for great performance, but migrating your entire application to Rust is a daunting proposition.

 In this training we will work through a hands-on lab to improve the performance and reduce the costs of an AWS Lambda (written in Node.js) using a tiny bit of Rust code.
 We will:

-• Deploy a Node.js Lambda that makes some network calls, and observe its performance and cost
+- (Optionally) Deploy a Node.js Lambda that ingests some sample data into a distributed cache, and observe its performance and cost

 Come join us and see how you can get real benefits from Rust without going all in, giving up on your favorite languages, or making a huge scary investment!